Resources for Faculty

 Community-Based Research (CBR) at Colorado College involves partnerships between students, staff, faculty, and community members who collaboratively engage in research with the purpose of ameliorating a pressing community concern (this articulation follows Strand et al, 2003).

-The Collaborative for Community Engagement is proud to support existing and emerging CBR projects across a variety of academic disciplines, and is also excited to announce a strategic planning process for the development of a competitive CBR mini-grant program that will support student independent study, student thesis and capstone work in the local community.
+The Collaborative for Community Engagement is proud to support existing and emerging CBR projects across a variety of academic disciplines.

 In collaboration with the Crown Faculty Center and the Associate Dean of the Faculty, the Collaborative for Community Engagement (CCE) supports faculty who develop and teach Community-Based Learning (CBL) courses.